 Child and Adult Safeguarding Policy: Our policy regarding safeguarding children and vulnerable adult beneficiaries from harm.

-Conflicts of Interest Policy: As stewards of donor funds, our staff and directors are required to conduct themselves in an ethical manner and exercise objectivity in decision-making in performing their duty to World Vision Australia.
+Conflict of Interest Policy: As stewards of donor funds, our staff and directors are required to conduct themselves in an ethical manner and exercise objectivity in decision-making in performing their duty to World Vision Australia.
 Every effort must be made to avoid conflicts, whether actual or potential, between the interests of the organisation and the person's own interests.
 This policy requires that potential conflicts of interest are disclosed, considered and managed appropriately.

 Gifts, Benefits and Hospitality Policy: This policy creates an environment and culture to support individuals and World Vision Australia to maintain high levels of integrity and public trust.
 The policy outlines our position on responding to offers of gifts, benefits and hospitality, and providing gifts, benefits and hospitality.